-Click on the CEOP link to report any activity that has made your child feel uncomfortable.
-This link allows you to report suspicious individuals or behaviour directly to law enforcement quickly and easily.
+You can report any activity that has made your child feel uncomfortable to Child Exploitation and Online Protection command.
+This allows you to report suspicious individuals or behaviour directly to law enforcement quickly and easily.

 Each year at Our Lady & St Joseph Catholic Primary School, we participate in ‘Safer Internet Day’, during which the boys and girls discuss the importance of ‘staying safe on-line’.